neilmillard/neilmillard.github.io/_posts/2017-03-11-software-design-principles.md

 title: software design principles according to Neil Millard and John Romero
 author_login: neil
 author_email: neil@neilmillard.com
-categories: [Development, Infrastructure]
+categories: [Development]
 description: John Romero talks at GDC Europe about id software and is design and programming principles and Neil shares two of his own about Infrastructure as Code
 tags: [software development, principles, agile]
 comments: true
 ---
-This week ' I've been mainly checking ' infrastructure code (Infrastructure As Code(https://en.wikipedia.org/wiki/Infrastructure_as_Code), IAC) for a new mongodb cluster.
+This week ' I've been mainly checking ' [Infrastructure As Code](https://en.wikipedia.org/wiki/Infrastructure_as_Code), IAC for a new mongodb cluster.
 One of my design and implementation principles states:
 * only pay for the server, when your team needs it

 This means building the server via an automated job (Jenkins) to build the cluster from the IAC in the morning and destroy it (after a suitable data recovery is in place) in the evening.